reapp/reapp/README.md

 For now, it simple makes a bare clone of a repo we keep updated with the current best-practice.
 The goal is eventually to have a variety of baseline repo's to choose from.

-It also lets you run your app, using [reapp-server](https://github.com/reapp/reapp-server). reapp-server is a simple express server and webpack server that are designed to give you a modern JS stack.
+It also lets you run your app, using [reapp-server](https://github.com/reapp/reapp-server), a simple express server that works well with the default app structure.

 ### App Structure